 3.1 Ingredients

-• Black beans for a firmer texture and additional flavor.
+- Black beans for firmer texture and extra taste.

 3.2 Directions

-1. Preparing the Beans: If using canned beans, rinse and drain them.
-For refried beans, heat them in a saucepan over medium heat until warmed through.
-If using black beans, consider mashing them slightly for a better texture.
+- Prepare the Beans: If you use canned beans, rinse and drain them.
+For refried beans, heat them in a pan until warm.
+If you use black beans, mash them a bit so they stick together.

-2. Heating Tortillas: Warm the tortillas in a dry skillet over medium heat for about 30 seconds on each side until they are pliable.
+- Warm the Tortillas: Heat tortillas in a dry skillet for about 30 seconds per side until they bends without breaking.

-3. Assembling the Burrito: Place a generous spoonful of beans in the center of a tortilla, top with shredded cheese, and any other desired toppings.
-Be careful not to overfill.
+- Assemble the Burrito: Put a scoop of beans in the center of the tortilla, top with cheese and any extra toppings.
+Dont overfill or it will burst.

-• Skillet: Heat a little oil in a skillet over medium heat.
-Place the burrito seam-side down and cook for 3-4 minutes until golden, turning occasionally.
+- Skillet: Add a little oil to a skillet, place burrito seam side down and cook 3-4 minutes per side until golden.

 3.3 Tips for Perfect Burritos